Making the Case for The Bikepacking Journal

 - Empowering a bicycle-related non-profit group.
 For our first year, we chose Tuscon-based El Grupo Cycling and their endeavors to get young people out bikepacking.

-A selected number of retailers in a handful of cities in the US and Europe stock some copies of The Bikepacking Journal, but our hope in offering them in those outlets is that new readers will discover our work and will go on to support our efforts by subscribing.
-The cover price for a single copy is $20 USD, which means for an extra $28/year, you can get your two issues delivered to your doorstep and make a meaningful contribution to ensure the future of the site and the publication.
+Selected retailers in a handful of cities in the US and Europe stock some copies of The Bikepacking Journal, but our hope in offering them in those outlets is that new readers will discover our work and will go on to support our efforts by subscribing.
+The cover price for a single copy is $20 USD at those retailers, which means for an extra $28/year, you can get your two issues delivered right to your doorstep and make a meaningful contribution to ensure the future of the site and the publication.

 Subscribe to Support BIKEPACKING.com